mew-cx/osgtoy/osgvrpn/trunk/OpenSceneGraph/examples/osgVRPNviewer/README.txt

-osgVRPNviewer/README.txt - Mike Weiblen mew@mew.cx - 2003-11-30
+osgVRPNviewer/README.txt - Mike Weiblen mew@mew.cx
+$Id 2005-11-01 $

-A simple application to demonstrate osgVRPN.
+A simple application to demonstrate osgVRPN classes.

+For this app to be interesting, you must have a vrpn_server running.
+The RUN_vrpn_server.bat script runs my default development configuration.
-Before running the app, you must have a vrpn_server running; see the VRPN website for details on building and running the VRPN server.
+See the VRPN website for details on configuring/running a VRPN server.
-In this directory is the "vrpn.cfg" server configuration file I used for development/testing.
-I developed osgVRPN using a Spaceball 2003 6-DOF controller mapped as a vrpn_Tracker_AnalogFly tracker emulator.

 To run the app, simply invoke "osgVRPNviewer" with no arguments.
-The scene consists of two pieces of geometry: a plane and a cone.

-In the default configuration, the tracker is attached to an osgVRPN::TrackerManipulator, so the viewpoint of the scene (both the cone and the plane) is controlled by the tracker.
+In the default configuration, the tracker is attached to an osgVRPN::TrackerManipulator, so the camera viewpoint is controlled by the tracker.

-The app may be reconfigured (see #ifdef TRACKER_ON_NODE) to attach the tracker to an osgVRPN::TrackerTransform on the cone's subgraph, so the cone may be moved independently of the plane.
+The app may be configured (see #define NODE_TRACKER_NAME) to attach the tracker to an osgVRPN::TrackerTransform on the central cone, so that cone is controlled by the tracker.

 CREDITS & THANKS